snapshot-labs/snapshot-docs/user-guides/delegation.md

 ## How to delegate?

-Snapshot enables a couple of ways to delegate your Voting Power to another address (a delegate[^1]).
+Snapshot enables a couple of ways to delegate your Voting power to another address (a delegate[^1]).

-You can delegate your Voting Power via:
+You can delegate your Voting power via:

 👉 [Delegates Registry per Space](delegation.md#delegates-registry) (if the Space has set up their custom delegation contract)